michaelcale/books/books/go/0090-maps/010-declaring-and-initializing-a-map.md

 ---
-Title: Declaring and initializing a map
+Title: Declare and initialize a map
 Id: 2483
-Score: 30
 ---
 You define a map using the keyword `map`, followed by the types of its keys and its values: